National TA Network

 Committee for Economic Development

 The Committee for Economic Development of The Conference Board (CED) is a national, non-profit, non-partisan, public policy organization led by a network of business leaders.
-CED conducts research on major economic and social issues to actively inform and engage the business community and achieve policy reform in the nation’s interest.
+They conduct research on major economic and social issues to actively inform and engage the business community and achieves policy reform in the nation’s interest.
 Early childhood education has been a priority issue at CED for more than 40 years.

 Council for a Strong America